Promotional Pricing Strategy Advantages and Disadvantages of Cruise Ships 🚢

 Offer applies to select cruise trips sailing on or after March 1, 2021, and was booked between January 5 – January 31, 2021 (“Offer Period”).
 BOGO60 gives 60% discount on cruise fare of the second passenger booked in the same stateroom as the first, full-fare paying passenger.
 The offer also provides 30% savings for the third guests and higher, booked in the same stateroom as the first two guests.

 2021 Kicker Sale

-The offer is good to new bookings from January 5 – January 31, 2021.
-The promo provides immediate savings of up to 150 USD/EUR per stateroom on select cruise trips departing between April 1 – December 31, 2021.
+This kicker discount offer is applied to new bookings from January 5 – January 31, 2021 only.
+The promo is time-based, providing immediate savings of up to 150 USD/EUR per stateroom on select cruise trips departing between April 1 – December 31, 2021.

 Discounts will apply as an instant rebate to the price of cruise fare during checkout.
 Instant savings don’t apply to China departures.
 The savings amount determined by category and sailing length.

 - 5 nights or less sailings – 25 USD/EUR discount for Interior and Ocean View; 50 USD/EUR for Balconies, and 75 USD/EUR for Suites

 - 6 nights or longer sailings – 50 USD/EUR discount for Interior and Ocean View; 75 USD/EUR for Balconies, and 150 USD/EUR for Suites.